a food processor, place the flour, salt, and sugar and process until

-through the feed tube until the dough just holds together when pinched.
-If
+the pastry and process just until the pastry holds together when pinched.
+Add

 Turn the dough onto your work surface and gather into a ball.

-Divide the pastry in half, flatten each
+Divide the pastry in half, flatten

-half into a disk, cover with plastic wrap, and refrigerate for 30
+each half into a disk, cover with plastic wrap, and refrigerate for 30

-This will chill the butter and
+(This will chill the butter and

-mini muffin tins.
-After the dough has chilled sufficiently,
+After the pastry has chilled sufficiently,

-take one of the disks of pastry and place on a lightly floured surface.
+take one of the disks of pastry, and place on a lightly floured surface.

-Roll out the
+Roll out each round of

 pastry from sticking to the counter and to ensure uniform thickness, keep